Does this test have other names?

 Blood clotting is an important step in healing from an injury, such as a cut.
-Forming a blood clot is a complicated process, involving many blood components that must interact in a specific order.
+Forming a blood clot is a complicated process.
+It involves many blood components that must interact in a specific order.

 Thrombin time is a measure of how long the blood's plasma, or the liquid portion of the blood, takes to form a clot.
-This test provides information about how well one particular blood component, called fibrinogen, is working.
+This test gives information about how well one particular blood component called fibrinogen is working.

 Why do I need this test?

-Your health care provider may order this test if your blood does not seem to be clotting properly.
-Abnormal results of the thrombin time test suggest that you may have low or high levels of fibrinogen, or that your fibrinogen is not working properly.
+Your healthcare provider may order this test if your blood does not seem to be clotting properly.
+Abnormal results of the thrombin time test may mean that you may have low or high levels of fibrinogen, or that your fibrinogen is not working properly.